DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/multiple-ingress.md

           service.beta.kubernetes.io/aws-load-balancer-internal: "true"
 ```

-After the load balancer is created, you will need to setup DNS entries (e.g. Route 53 on AWS) to point to the load balancer using the host names of the applications.
+After the load balancer is created, you will need to setup DNS entries (e.g., Route 53 on AWS) to point to the load balancer using the host names of the applications.
 You should then be able to access the package endpoints from the private network using the FQDN.

 > Private network access can be achieved through SSH on a jump box (aka bastion), VPN, or other secure gateway.

 ### Ingress Gateways

 Istio's Ingress Gateways are services that sit on the edge of the Kubernetes cluster and listen for incoming traffic.
 In Big Bang, the Ingress Gateways are either setup as Node Port or Load Balancer services.
 As a Node Port type, ports on the node are bound to the service and incoming traffic is routed to the nodes on those ports.
 As a Load Balancer type, a load balancer is automatically created and configured to communicate to the service.

 > In some cases, automatic load balancer creating and configuration is not supported and a Node Port service must be used.

 Ingress Gateways will listen for incoming traffic on their assigned ports and forward that traffic to attached Gateways on the appropriate port.
 For example, traffic may be received on port 30002 and forwarded to all attached Gateways on port 8443.

 In Big Bang, ingress gateways can be created and configured using the `istio.ingressGateways` values.
 By adding additional keys under this value, additional ingress gateways will be created.
-The following is an example of setting up three Ingress Gateways to match the architecture diagram above.
+An example of setting up three Ingress Gateways to match the architecture diagram above is provided in the following:

 > It is recommended that you add `-ingressgateway` on the end of the name of the key to help identify the pods created in the Kubernetes cluster.

 ```yaml